Specializing in Small Ruminant Parasitology

 Capillaria (hairworms) are small worms that have eggs similar to Trichuris eggs.
 They do not generally cause any symptoms and are not normally treated.

 Nematodirus (thin-necked worms) are worms that live in the small intestine and consume the intestinal lining.
 They are especially dangerous in young lambs who may die before eggs can be detected.
 Signs of Nematodirus are diarrhea, especially in lambs, and general unthriftiness.
 The eggs are very large and exceptionally hardy, remaining viable through the winter.
 They frequently emerge in the spring at the time when lambs are most susceptible.
 Nematodirus infections are treated with the same anthelmintics used to treat strongyles.
+Adult sheep do develop an immune response to Nematodirus; however goats do not.

 There are many strains of eimeria (coccidia) sheep and goats sharing the same ones, camelids having their own species for the most part.
 Coccidia strain identification is certainly possible but is not within the scope of our normal standard test.
 If there is a need to identify coccidia strains, please let us know on the sample submission form.
 Coccidia are problematic for the most part in young animals.
-They cause anemia and can cause permanent intestinal damage as well as death.There is a school of thought that indicates that coccidia are not problematic in the absence of diarrhea.
+They can cause permanent intestinal damage, subsequent anemia, as well as death.There is a school of thought that indicates that coccidia are not problematic in the absence of diarrhea.
 We have seen multiple customers lose animals with very heavy coccidia counts but with normal stool.
 Treatment is recommended for any result of "heavy" or greater.
 Young animals begin to develop an immune response to coccidia usually around 6-10 months.
 There does have to be some coccidia present in order for this to occur.
 Animals at a "significant" level do not usually require treatment unless they are young kids.
 They should be monitored closely to ensure they are not becoming anemic, an indicator the coccidia levels are increasing.
 Adults that are under stress such as from kidding, illness or changing herds are susceptible to coccidia flare ups and should be treated if this occurs at the "heavy" level.

 Fasciola hepatica are liver flukes which can be detected via the sedimentation test.
 Hepatica have an intermediate host of snails so are most common in wet areas.
 Symptoms of liver fluke infections can include abdominal pain, poor appetite, jaundice, and ill thrift.
 Flukes should be treated if detected.